sultanowskii/LeForum/docs/dev/structs.md

 **Declared in**: [src/lib/queue.h](/src/lib/queue.h)

 **Description**:
 Queue structure (widely known structure, you can find information in the Internet), implemeted as linked list.
-Supports to store only one kind of data in each node
+Supports to store only one kind of data in each node.

 **Fields**:
 `size` - number of [nodes](#QueueNode) in the queue